Nadja Sieger

-Nadja Sieger (born May 22,1968 in Zürich) is a Swiss comedian, singer, writer, actress and producer, better known as Nadeschkin of the comedian duo Ursus & Nadeschkin.
+Nadja Sieger (born May 22, 1968 in Zürich) is a Swiss comedian, singer, writer, actress and producer, better known as Nadeschkin of the comedian duo Ursus & Nadeschkin.

 Life and career

-Born 1968 in Zürich, Nadja Sieger attended a Gymnasium in Zurich.
-Before she received the baccalaureate in 1988 (Maturität Typus B).
-She has been working as a street performer with Urs Wehrli, and is acting since 1987 as Nadeschkin.
+Born 1968 in Zürich, Nadja Sieger attended a Gymnasium in Zurich before she received the baccalaureate in 1988 (Maturität Typus B).
+She had been working as a street performer with Urs Wehrli, and has acted since 1987 as Nadeschkin.
 In 1989 Nadia Sieger toured with Karls kühne Gassenschau.
 In 2004 she featured in the Swiss television film Fremde im Paradies, 2005/2006 as co-author in a film not yet shown, as director in the independent theater scene and since 2005 from time to time as Jazz singer (Swing Time Dance ArchestrA, Big Band Connection and Swingtime Pocket Archestra).
 On 22 December 2010 Nadja Sieger's son was born.
 Just for fun, Nadja Sieger is member of the Lindy Hop Dancer.
 In 2013 Nadja Sieger acted as voice actress in the Swiss-German animation film S'Chline Gspängst (The Little Ghost).
 She wrote as columnist in the Swiss newspaper Berner Zeitung.
 In October 2014 Nadja Sieger was also involved as producer of the comedians Starbugs and director of their 2014/2015 tour.
 On 29 September 2016 the duo started its 30-year celebration tour.